 Through June 30, 2010 our operating revenue under the previous management services agreement with Grupo Caliente was equivalent to 50% of the profit before tax of the halls we managed.
 Mexico operating revenue also included sales to Grupo Caliente of gaming halls, improvements, and equipment including machines, as well as reimbursement of costs incurred on Grupo Caliente's behalf, such as hall managers' salaries and fees paid in connection with the use of machines.
 From July 1, 2010, the new management services agreements with the Joint Opcos provide for an annual fee of up to U.S. \$36.0 million as well as an aggregate monthly fee of U.S.\$1.0 million until December 31, 2010.
+In addition, Codere México entered into management services agreements with Promojuegos and Mio Games pursuant to which these companies pay Codere México an aggregate maximum annual fee of U.S.\$7.6 million through the end of 2014.
+The management services fees are payable on a monthly basis.
 In 2010, we entered into a restructuring agreement with Grupo Caliente, which closed on March 31, 2011 (the "Caliente Restructuring") pursuant to which we acquired a majority stake in the Joint Opcos, which held an aggregate of 46 gaming licenses in Mexico in March 2011.
-In connection with the Caliente Restructuring, we terminated the contract pursuant to which we constructed or refurbished gaming halls and Grupo Caliente bought such halls at cost.
-Following the closing of the Caliente Restructuring, we began fully consolidating the Joint Opcos (reflecting Grupo Caliente's stake in each of these entities, as well as its stake in Promojuegos and

-Mio Games, as non-controlling interests) effective March 31, 2011 for balance sheet purposes and April 1, 2011 for income statement purposes.
+In connection with the Caliente Restructuring, we terminated the contract pursuant to which we constructed or refurbished gaming halls and Grupo Caliente bought such halls at cost, but we maintained the management services agreements with the Joint Opcos, Promojuegos and Mio Games.
+Payment of the management service fees under these agreements are now accounted for as intercompany transactions.
+Following the closing of the Caliente Restructuring, we began fully consolidating the Joint Opcos (reflecting Grupo Caliente's stake in each of these entities, as well as its stake in Promojuegos and Mio Games, as non-controlling interests) effective March 31, 2011 for balance sheet purposes and April 1, 2011 for income statement purposes.